Corey Seager Player Props: Rangers vs. Rays

-The Texas Rangers and Corey Seager, who went 1-for-3 with a double last time out, battle Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+The Texas Rangers and Corey Seager, who went 0-for-4 last time out, battle Taj Bradley and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-In his most recent game, he went 1-for-3 with a double against the Cardinals.
+He had a hitless showing in his previous game (0-for-4) against the Rays.

 Corey Seager Game Info & Props vs. the Rays